alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 I just allocated the object 36db757cdd5ae408ef61dca2406d0d35 of type com/google/common/hash/HashCode$BytesHashCode whose size is 16
 ```

 This is 1016 bytes!!
 This is A LOT!!
+Just think about, we take a hash (number) of a short string and check whether the bits are set, and it allocates ~1Kb of data.
+You could argue that allocations are cheap.
+Yes, they are, and you most probably won't see an impact in isolated micro-benchmarks, but in production it gets much worse: it can stress the GC, cause slow allocation paths, trigger the GC.
+TODO

 Anyway, it was fun to review the code.
 Sometimes you can find some nice Easter eggs there.
 For example this one:

 ![The song]({{ site.url }}{{ site.baseurl }}/images/bloom-filter-for-scala/guava-review.png)

 These lines are from [the "O.P.P." song by "Naughty by Nature" group][wiki-opp] which was very popular in the early 1990s.
-Enjoy [the clip:][youtube-opp]
+He's probably in his 50s at the moment (or was it she?).
+(Disturbed should be over by this moment.
+Enjoy [the clip:][youtube-opp])

 ### Twitter's Algebird

+TODO
 It's functional, immutable and monadic and very slooooow!!
-String is universal format you know
+It supports only `string` as the element type.
+Yeah, string is the universal format, you know, you can store everything there.

 It uses Murmur hash. takes 128 bit and splits it to 4 32 bit hashes.
 It sets bit for each 32 bit number.
 Which is quite disputable solution.

-Performance?
-Pooooooor
+Going deeper
-What's interesting Twitter's Bloom filter uses EWAHCompressedBitmap under the hood which is
+What's interesting Twitter's Bloom filter uses `EWAHCompressedBitmap` under the hood which is TODO
 normal sparse bitsets.
-It's optimization for memory but it's really slow. because
+It's optimization for memory but its random access is slow (really slow). because

 uniform distribution
 as uniform as better.